Leadership in complex organisations is rarely straightforwardAndi Roberts image of the executive coach, leadership educator and facilitator

 Many of the challenges described above are explored in more depth across the writing on this site.
 If you are working through a specific leadership issue, you may find it useful to explore:

-• Leadership library: A structured collection of leadership skills, challenges, and development themes drawn from practice and research.
+• Leadership library: A structured collection of one hundred leadership skills, challenges, and development themes drawn from practice and research.

 • Complexity library: Capabilities focused on systems thinking, sensemaking, and leadership in uncertain, interdependent environments.